 Strengthening public finances permanently requires measures to support economic growth.
 During the rest of the period, the impact area will focus on assessing the appropriateness and coordination of social security benefits and related services, as well as on issues related to measures to promote employment and economic growth.
 Multi-channel financing, where the state is one of the key providers of financing, is typical of these areas.
 National steering plays a prominent role in the operating environment, while the results and societal impact are created regionally and locally.

-We provide reliable information on complex issues through our audits: we focus our resources on topical issues that are significant for society and utilize different audit types, the competence of our personnel, and external specialist services in a versatile manner.
+We provide reliable information on complex issues through our audits: we focus our resources on topical issues that are significant for society and utilize different audit types, the competence of our personnel, and external data and specialist services in a versatile manner.

 We audit the knowledge base of central government finances and the state’s financial management on which the decisions on the social security reform are based by

-identifying risks related to central government finances and the state’s financial management
+identifying risks related to central government finances and the state’s financial management,

 Employment and entrepreneurship